delta-io/delta/PROTOCOL.md

 Implementations are recommended to delete expired commits and checkpoints in order to reduce the directory size.
 The following steps could be used to do cleanup of the DeltaLog directory:
 1. Identify a threshold (in days) uptil which we want to preserve the deltaLog.
 Let's refer to midnight UTC of that day as `cutOffTimestamp`.
 The newest commit not newer than the `cutOffTimestamp` is the `cutoffCommit`, because a commit exactly at midnight is an acceptable cutoff.
 We want to retain everything including and after the `cutoffCommit`.
 2. Identify the newest checkpoint that is not newer than the `cutOffCommit`.
 A checkpoint at the `cutOffCommit` is ideal, but an older one will do.
 Lets call it `cutOffCheckpoint`.
    We need to preserve the `cutOffCheckpoint` and all commits after it, because we need them to enable time travel for commits between `cutOffCheckpoint` and the next available checkpoint.
 3. Delete all [delta log entries](#delta-log-entries and [checkpoint files](#checkpoints) before the `cutOffCheckpoint` checkpoint.
 Also delete all the [log compaction files](#log-compaction-files) having startVersion <= `cutOffCheckpoint`'s version.
 4. Now read all the available [checkpoints](#checkpoints-1) in the _delta_log directory and identify the corresponding [sidecar files](#sidecar-files).
 These sidecar files need to be protected.
 5. List all the files in `_delta_log/_sidecars` directory, preserve files that are less than a day old (as of midnight UTC), to not break in-progress checkpoints.
 Also preserve the referenced sidecar files identified in Step-4 above.
 Delete everything else.

 ## Data Files
 - Data files MUST be uniquely named and MUST NOT be overwritten.
 The reference implementation uses a GUID in the name to ensure this property.

 ## Append-only Tables
-Enablement:
+To support this feature:
 - The table must be on a Writer Version starting from 2 up to 7.
 - If the table is on Writer Version 7, the feature `appendOnly` must exist in the table `protocol`'s `writerFeatures`.

- - The table property `delta.appendOnly` must be set to `true`.
+When supported, and if the table has a property `delta.appendOnly` set to `true`:

-When enabled:
 - New log entries MUST NOT change or remove data from the table.
 - New log entries may rearrange data (i.e. `add` and `remove` actions where `dataChange=false`).

 To remove the append-only restriction, the table property `delta.appendOnly` must be set to `false`, or it must be removed.

 ## Column Invariants
-Enablement:
+To support this feature
 - If the table is on a Writer Version starting from 2 up to 6, Column Invariants are always enabled.
 - If the table is on Writer Version 7, the feature `invariants` must exist in the table `protocol`'s `writerFeatures`.

-When enabled:
+When supported:
 - The `metadata` for a column in the table schema MAY contain the key `delta.invariants`.
 - The value of `delta.invariants` SHOULD be parsed as a JSON string containing a boolean SQL expression at the key `expression.expression` (that is, `{"expression": {"expression": "<SQL STRING>"}}`).
 - Writers MUST abort any transaction that adds a row to the table, where an invariant evaluates to `false` or `null`.

 For example, given the schema string (pretty printed for readability.
 The entire schema string in the log should be a single JSON line):